chef/chef-web-docs/README.md

 Each release note page comes from a Markdown file from `https://packages.chef.io/release-notes/<PRODUCT>/<VERSION>.md`.

-If a release note Markdown file is not returned from packages.chef.io, the release note for that version will show the text, "This release does not have any release notes."
+If a release note Markdown file isn't returned from packages.chef.io, the release note for that version will show the text, "This release doesn't have any release notes."

-### Previewing release notes locally
+### Preview release notes locally

 Release note pages are only generated in the production environment.
-Running `make serve` will not build any of the content in the release note pages.
+Running `make serve` won't build any of the content in the release note pages.

 Run `make production` to build and preview the release notes.